 After passing on the first white house and seeing a bunch of properties I wish I could forget, this place looked perfect.
 It had a basement suite we could possibly rent out and appeared to be in stellar condition.

-But I’ve seen enough HGTV to know when I’m really looking at a shack with an accent wall and a fancy looking kitchen backsplash.
+But I’ve seen enough HGTV know when I’m really looking at a shack with an accent wall and a fancy-looking kitchen backsplash.
 That and it was also obvious that the basement suite they boasted about was totally illegal.
 While walking through it my HB almost hit his head on the ceiling twice.

 There were also a few major issues noted in the inspection report.
 There was evidence of water damage in the basement and possible knob and tube electrical.